dreammall-earth/dreammall.earth/authentik/README.md

 ```
 (Note: make sure the database is not running before executing this command)

+Alternatively you can not extract the database, which will start the service with an empty database.
+Use the [Docker Guide](https://goauthentik.io/docs/installation/docker-compose#preparation) from Authentik to get you going then.

 ## Start Docker

 To start the authentik server and its services run: